November 21

 Pelican Lake

 Traffic on I-35 was heavy for miles, trucks towing jet-skis, campers hauling canoes, bumpers belted with lawn chairs and coolers, kayaks and bikes, outdoor enthusiasts racing north for the holiday, thinning just past a junction called Can of Worms connecting I-35 to US-53.
 Finally a stretch of cruise control for my legs, a fresh posture for my back.
 I’d upgraded from a Kia Soul or similar, at the time thinking I’d save a dime, cop a new identity — hip old dude.
 The upgrade, your uncle’s Camry, was still in budget, leg room, low profile, and comfier, if still false, identity — hip replacement dude.
 But I was glad for it.
-I’d already stopped twice to tend my body: lunch in Duluth, and two hours before that, Starbucks near the Minneapolis airport where I bought a coffee and croissant microwaved without my consent by a young Nordic blonde which was fine, I guess, I would’ve said yes.
-I placed my chocolate croissant on the car roof to ooze in its wrapper before stripping bare-chested in the parking lot.
+I’d already stopped twice to tend my body: lunch in Duluth, and two hours before that, Starbucks near the Minneapolis airport where I bought a coffee and croissant microwaved without my consent by a young Nordic blonde which was fine, I would’ve said yes.
+I had placed my chocolate croissant on the car roof to ooze in its wrapper before stripping bare-chested in the parking lot.
 The morning sun warmed my skin.
 I was feeling California.
 I buttoned up quickly and stuffed my undershirt in the console where I forgot it the next six days.
 Heavy on camera equipment, light on clothing, the tee I could’ve used.
 Where I was staying, there would be no towels.
 No door locks, either.
 And a breach or two, depending on how you count.

-I was full-throat into a halting, heartfelt singalong with the Replacements’ raspy Paul Westerburg
+I was full-throat into a halting, heartfelt singalong with the Replacements’ raspy Paul Westerburg,

 Look me in the eye, then tell me, that I’m satisfied.
 Are you satis-fied?